Sunderland: Major

-Other industry
+Minor

 As with the coal-mining and shipbuilding, overseas competition has forced the closure of all of Sunderland's glass-making factories.
 Corning Glass Works, in Sunderland for 120 years, closed on 31 March 2007 and in January 2007, the Pyrex manufacturing site also closed, bringing to an end commercial glass-making in the city.
 However, there has been a modest rejuvenation with the opening of the National Glass Centre which, amongst other things, provides international glass makers with working facilities and a shop to showcase their work, predominantly in the artistic rather than functional field.

+In 1855, John Candlish opened a bottleworks, producing glass bottles, with 6 sites at nearby Seaham and at Diamond Hall, Sunderland.

 Vaux Breweries was established in the town centre in the 1880s and for 110 years was a major employer.
 Following a series of consolidations in the British Brewing industry, however, the brewery was finally closed in July 1999.
 Vaux in Sunderland and Wards in Sheffield had been part of the Vaux Group, but with the closure of both breweries it was re-branded The Swallow Group, concentrating on the hotel side of the business.
 This was subject to a successful take-over by Whitbread PLC in the autumn of 2000.
 It is now a brownfield site and this is a derelict site in an urban area.

-In 1855, John Candlish opened a bottleworks, producing glass bottles, with 6 sites at nearby Seaham and at Diamond Hall, Sunderland.